The “Cs” That Challenge Agriculture and Represent Opportunities for Resilience

 Now for the good news: We offer three Cs of restorative solutions.

 • Choice: Farmers enjoy a vast range of choices about what to grow and how to grow it.
-They can take up conventional approaches or go organic, responding to what the market demands.
-Moreover, new technologies offer amazing opportunities with biotech seeds, precision irrigation, crop protection, satellite mapping, and self-driving vehicles.
+They can take up conventional approaches or go organic, responding to what the market demands. en outre, new technologies offer amazing opportunities with biotech seeds, precision irrigation, protection des cultures, satellite mapping, and self-driving vehicles.
 When farmers have access to these tools—and more of them need better access, especially in the developing world—they have a chance to flourish.

 • Communication: Farmers have strong credibility as storytellers, and in this age of direct and instant messages, they can share their knowledge and describe their needs to anyone with a social-media account.
 In the conversation about food security and resilience, they must have a powerful voice—and they’ve never had a better chance to use it.

-If we are wise about collaboration, choice, and communication, we’ll rise to the challenges of climate, crisis, conflict, cost, cities, and consumption.
+If we are wise about collaboration, choice, and communication, we’ll rise to the challenges of climate, crise, conflict, cost, cities, and consumption.